UMass Boston

 A framed quadrat is placed over algae and snails on the beach

 If you are interested in any of these types of workshops or learning about other projects, contact the director, Yvonne Vaillancourt.
 Workshops are a great way to gain experience in the field, in the lab and with experimental set up.
 You spend a lot of time outside immersed in the environment and leave learning a lot about the communities in those habitats.
 There is a fee for overnight workshop participation and cost varies with number of overnights.
-There are also free public events like the Marsh Moth and Evening Insect demonstration coming up in July.
+There are also free public events like last years Marsh Moth and Evening Insect demonstration coming up in July.